bgruening/docker-galaxy-stable/README.md

 These files from the cluster must be copied to the `/export` mount point (i.e., `/data/galaxy` on the host if using below command) accessible to Galaxy before starting the container.
 This must be done regardless of which Slurm daemons are running within Docker.
 At start, symbolic links will be created to these files to `/etc` within the container, allowing the various Slurm functions to communicate properly with your cluster.
 In such cases, there's no reason to run `slurmctld`, the Slurm controller daemon, from within Docker, so specify `-e "NONUSE=slurmctld"`.
 Unless you would like to also use Slurm (rather than the local job runner) to run jobs within the Docker container, then alternatively specify `-e "NONUSE=slurmctld,slurmd"`.

-Importantly, Slurm relies on a shared filesystem between the Docker container and the execution nodes.
+Importantly, Slurm relies on a shared file system between the Docker container and the execution nodes.
 To allow things to function correctly, each of the execution nodes will need `/export` and `/galaxy-central` directories to point to the appropriate places.
 Suppose you ran the following command to start the Docker image:

 ```sh
 docker run -d \